Just as there are peak sales, there are slow seasons. eCommerce brands see the most traffic during Black Friday but may see sluggish sales in January.

 Invest in Customer Retention

-Tapping on existing customer relationship, making the most of existing customer relationships and upselling.
+Tapping on existing customer relationships, making the most of existing customer relationships, and upselling.
 Four experts offered their view on how to build customer retention.

 Retain your customers with an Omnichannel approach

 While it’s tempting to focus your efforts on attracting more new customers, we recommend paying close attention to the ones you’ve already got.
 New customer acquisition can be costly (up to five times more expensive than retaining existing customers).
 At a time when sales are sluggish, it can be bad for your business to plow all of your marketing budgets into online advertising networks.

 Increasing your existing customers’ lifetime value is a smart and savvy move.
 Even if you sell products where repeat purchases are hard to come by (this can be the case for fashion and apparel stores), it’s definitely possible to achieve this.